 The patient will be asked not to eat or drink anything after midnight the night before the procedure.
 If the patient takes daily medication in the form of a pill, he/she may take it with sips of water the morning of the EMR.

 Patients must be off blood thinner medications to safely perform EMR.
 Please confirm all your medications with your treating physician so these can be managed appropriately prior to procedure.

 Patients are discharged from the endoscopy unit and may be provided with prescriptions for oral pain medications and an oral numbing solution they may use for five to seven days.

 A modified diet is recommended for the first three days after the procedure to allow time for healing.
 Patients may return to work the day after the procedure.

-Dr Pavey has been treating Barrett’s Esophagus since 2004, has been performing EMR also since 2004 and has successfully treated several hundred patients.
+A/Prof Pavey has been treating Barrett’s Esophagus since 2004, has been performing EMR also since 2004 and has successfully treated several hundred patients.

 Patients who are treated for Barrett’s esophagus with EMR return for a follow-up endoscopy in two to three months to ensure they are healing properly.
 In most cases, additional treatment in the form of radiofrequency ablation (RFA) is performed at this time to eradicate the remaining Barrett’s tissue.